Kingsford-Group/autotunex/README.md

 # AutoTuneX

 This repo contains the trained parameter advisor models for Scallop and StringTie2.
 For details on these models, please read our manuscript "Data-driven AI system for learning how to run transcript assemblers" (https://doi.org/10.1101/2024.01.25.577290).
+You can also find it in Zenodo (https://doi.org/10.5281/zenodo.19322730).

 ## Installation